 - Scholars Program

-Awardees are required to participate in the following Organogenesis activities during fellowship period:
+The Non-Traditional Fellowship Awardee is required to participate in the following Organogenesis activities:

 1) Attend CDB582 lectures Tue/Thu 1-3PM Winter Term; 2) Attend Organogenesis seminar series lectures Tue 4-5pm Fall/Winter Terms.
 All trainees are required to present their research in this seminar series; 3) Attend Monthly Trainee Meetings 12-1pm Fall/Winter Terms; 4) Attend and present a poster at the Organogenesis Intl.
 Symposium being planned during October 2015; 5) Submit digital images of tissues and cells to the Bioartography Program (www.bioartography.com) and volunteer 4 hours during Ann Arbor Art Fair; 6) Submit yearly progress report.

 The mission of the Center is to provide an infrastructure for the study of Organogenesis at the University of Michigan.
 The field of Organogenesis unites research in the clinical, basic science, translational science, and applied arenas with a common, directed goal: To understand the basic mechanisms by which organs and tissues are formed and maintained, and to use this knowledge to create long lasting artificial organs, stem cell therapies, or organ transplantation systems that will correct genetic and acquired diseases.
 The following research focus areas have been defined: